mas-bandwidth/udp/008/README.md

 Result:

-We can still hit 10k clients, now at a much lower cost.
+We can still hit 10k clients, but now at a much lower cost.